Shimla: Economy

 Along with schools of higher education, several institutes are also present, namely Himachal Pradesh University and Indian Institute of Advanced Study.
 Recruitment to the IAAS is through the joint competitive examinations (the Civil Services Examination) and promotion from the subordinate cadre.
-Once recruited to IAAS, the directly recruited officers are trained mainly at the National Academy of Audit and Accounts, Shimla.
+Once recruited to IAAS, the directly recruited officers are trained mainly at the National Academy of Audit and Accounts.
 Students from across India prefer to study in Shimla because of its climate and Queen of Hill Stations status.
 These have added to the economy of the district as well as the state.

 The government is trying to promote the technology and IT sector as the new area for growth and promotion although not many companies have yet settled in Shimla.
 There are many new startups in and around Shimla.
 There are over six call centres in Shimla.